My Resistance-Busting Mantra

 - I’m facing major resistance to finalizing and launching my brand new on-line series on making a business as a Hand Analyst.

 - I’ve fallen off the wagon – my promise to spend 2 hrs a day feeding my body, mind and spirit in small lovely breaks throughout the day has been broken.
 For the past 2 years, I have made this an essential part of my day…but recently not so much.

 - I’m rushing through things • I leave too little time to get places • I get distracted easily

 - I do all the little stuff that allows me to avoid the big stuff I need/want to do.

 I’m frustrated that I just can’t auto-correct when things get out of balance.
 Wait.
 Wait.
 Wait.
 What I am saying to myself????
 As a client recently said about herself, I “should on myself a lot”.
 Apparently that’s just what was happening.
-I figured that a little reflection, unearthing some techniques that have worked before and then sharing my own experience with you might help me and give you permission to accept those stumbling blocks as essential and to find the way out and up.
+I figured that a little reflection, unearthing some techniques that have worked before and then sharing my own experience with you might help me.
+And give you permission to accept those stumbling blocks as essential.
+To find the way out and up.

 I am re-inspired and unstuck (at least today!) and here’s why:

-I gave myself some credit as a starting point to get me out of this hole.
+I gave myself some credit as a starting point to get me out of this hole of resistance.
 I gave myself a hug!

 I have 3 solid newsletters lined up to share with the HandTales Community.
 This is one of them.